aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-Integration.md

     <script src="~/Abp/Framework/scripts/libs/abp.signalr.js"></script>

 That's all you have to do!
-SignalR is properly configured and integrated in to your project.
+SignalR is properly configured and integrated into your project.

 ### Connection Establishment